A one stop guide to Advanced Paediatric training in Victoria

 • Advanced trainees (post FRACP exam; or equivalent for IMG's) are preferred

-• Registrar positions are suitable for trainees in Neonatology, General Paediatrics, or other Paediatric subspecialties who wish to gain tertiary neonatal experience
+• Specialist Neonatal Medical Officer (Registrar or SHMO) positions are suitable for trainees in Neonatology (first year of training), General Paediatrics (any year of training), or other Paediatric subspecialties who wish to gain tertiary neonatal experience

-• 6 months tertiary neonatal experience is required, but consideration will be give to other acute care experience (e.g. PICU)
+• 6 months tertiary neonatal experience is required, but consideration will be given to other acute care experience (e.g. PICU)

 • Trainees may be pre- or post-exam (or equivalent for IMG's)